jezzsantos/ServiceStack.Webhooks/README.md

 ### Subscription Store

-Subscriptons for webhooks need to be stored (`IWebhookSubscriptionStore`), once a user of your service registers a webhook (using the registration API: POST /webhooks/subscriptions)
+Subscriptons for webhooks need to be stored (`IWebhookSubscriptionStore`), once a user of your service registers a webhook (using the registration API: `POST /webhooks/subscriptions`)

-You specify your store by registering it in the container.
+You specify your store by registering it in the IOC container.
 If you specify no store, the default `MemoryWebhookSubscriptionStore` will be used, but beware that your subscriptions will be lost whenever your service is restarted.

 ```